mindm3lts/Flex-Optimizer/README.md

 ## ✨ Features

--   **⚙️ Configurable AI:** Choose your AI provider.
-Support for Google Gemini is built-in, and the architecture is ready for more providers.
+-   **⚙️ AI-Powered:** Uses Google Gemini for fast and accurate route processing and optimization.
 -   **📄 Screenshot to Route:** Upload one or more screenshots of your Amazon Flex itinerary.
 -   **🤖 AI-Powered Optimization:** Uses AI to intelligently parse addresses and calculate the most efficient delivery order.
 -   **📍 Start From Anywhere:** Optionally use your current GPS location as the starting point for the route.